spotadev/appkit_google/README.md

 4. Run `pnpm install` to install dependencies
 5. Run `pnpm run dev` to start the development server

-Note that you can leave the VITE_PROJECT_ID blank if you are only in dev mode.

 ## Dev Instructions for running utu-app

 Run pnpm instead of npm for better performance.
 However you can still use the equivalent npm command: